-The following table sets forth certain summary information concerning compensation which, for the fiscal years ended June 30, 2022 and 2021, the Company paid to, or accrued on behalf of, Henry M. Nahmad, the Company's Chairman, Chief Executive Officer and President, and Tom Marks and Robert H. Lazar, the Company's next two highest paid executive officers during the fiscal year ended June 30, 2022.
+The following table sets forth certain summary information concerning compensation which, for the fiscal years ended June 30, 2023 and 2022, the Company paid to, or accrued on behalf of, Henry M. Nahmad, the Company's Chairman, Chief Executive Officer and President, and Tom Marks and Robert H. Lazar, the Company's next two highest paid executive officers during the fiscal year ended June 30, 2023.
 Messrs.
-Nahmad, Marks and Lazar are sometimes hereinafter referred to individually as a "Named Executive Officer" and collectively as the "Named Executive Officers."
+Nahmad, Marks and Lazar are sometimes hereinafter referred to individually as a "Named Executive Officer" and collectively as the "Named Executive Officers" or "NEOs."